emaphp/eMapper/README.md

 <br/>
 #####Entities and Annotations

 Entity managers are objects that behave like DAOs ([Data Access Object](http://en.wikipedia.org/wiki/Data_access_object "")) for a specified class.
 The first step to create an entity manager is designing an entity class.
 The following example shows an entity class named *Product*.
 The *Product* class obtains its values from the *pŕoducts* table, indicated by the *@Entity* annotation.
 This class defines 5 attributes, and each one defines its type through the *@Type* annotation.
-If the attribute name differs from the column name we can specify a *@Column* annotation indicating the real one.
+If the attribute name differs from the column name we can specify a *@Column* annotation indicating the correct one.
 As a general rule, all entities must define a primary key attribute.
 The *Product* class sets its **id** attribute as primary key using the *@Id* annotation.

 ```php
 namespace Acme\Factory;